elementary-Inc/blog/_posts/2025/2025-10-06-updates-for-october-2025.md

 # Login &amp; Lock Screen

-[Leo](https://github.com/lenemter) put a ton of effort into this latest release of the Login &mp; Lock Screen, including support for the automatic accent color and Dark mode!
+[Leo](https://github.com/lenemter) put a ton of effort into this latest release of the Login &amp; Lock Screen, including support for the automatic accent color and Dark mode!
 We now also sync more of your settings like panel transparency and power settings.
 We've improved keyboard navigation, and will automatically select the Classic session if accessibility features are used, for example, during Initial Setup.
 We'll also do a better job of remembering your last selected user card and their session type.

 # And More

-[Jeremy](https://github.com/jeremypw) also pushed another round of maintenance updates for our developer tools!.
+[Jeremy](https://github.com/jeremypw) also pushed another round of maintenance updates for our developer tools!
 Files now does a better job when drag-n-dropping files into other apps, and Properties windows now show a more precise date and time for file modification.
 Code's terminal pane now does a better job syncing with your Terminal app settings, and he fixed an issue where exiting a shell would break the terminal pane.
 In the Terminal app, he improved unsafe paste warning detection for commands that contain newlines, and the search bar now takes up a more appropriate amount of space.

 ## Get These Updates